alexander-kastil/az-cloud-native/labs/lab-05/readme.md

     >Note: You can copy some of the code but use your own project to set up the solution.
 The goal is to be able to setup CQRS & Event Sourcing on your own.

-## Task: Publish the CQRS Orders Service to Azure Container Apps
+## Task: Test the CQRS Orders Service

-- Containerize the `CQRS Orders Service` and publish it to Azure Container Apps.
+- Test the following apps are working together correctly:

+  - Food Shop UI
+  - Orders Service CQRS
+  - Catalog Service